-Year round, I enjoy two very different watersports: Snipe sailboat racing (wherever wind and water are fairly warm), and stand up paddling (SUP) on my home waters of Narragansett Bay.
+Year round, I enjoy two very different watersports on very different boats: Snipe sailboat racing (wherever wind and water are fairly warm), and stand up paddling (SUP) on my home waters of Narragansett Bay (which is only warm in the summer).
 Over the years I’ve refined my seasonal clothing choices for both, so I thought it would be useful to share what’s currently on my “best gear” list, and why.

 (For my specific cold weather gear list, read Cold Weather SUP: Dress for Success)

 No matter what season it is or whether I’m sailing or paddling, the most important feature to me is a wide temperature range.
 Our bodies heat up or cool down depending on how hard we are working, how wet we are getting, and a whole host of other variables outside our control.
 It’s really annoying—and sometimes completely impossible—to peel off a layer, only to put it back on again five minutes later.
 And too hot or too cold will increase fatigue, so a piece of clothing that covers the widest temperature range is always my first choice.

 The second most important feature for me is range of motion.
 I sail the best when I look around a lot, and I won’t do that if my neck is locked in place by a sticky dry top seal.
 Likewise, I make better adjustments to trim and steering if my arms aren’t restricted by a bulky spray top.
 Gear that is designed for movement eliminates a big distraction.